-Philip Stevens for Aviation News reports;
+Philip Stevens for Aviation News reports:

 Money raised through donations from those attending is used for the restoration of Northolt's Battle of Britain Sector Operations Building (Building 27) which was the prototype of United Kingdom's air defence system devised by Air Chief Marshal Sir Hugh Dowding (later Lord Dowding) in 1929.
 Due to be demolished four years ago, the then Station Commander Group Captain Guy van den Berg realised how important the building was and started a fight to save it.
 The Air Historical Branch approached English Heritage and it was subsequently given a Grade 2 listing.

 In 2007 Phillip Dawe a retired Air Traffic Controller was asked to drive the project forward.
 He now spends six days a week doing much of the building restoration himself.
 As the photo shoot organiser and key fund raiser, he explained his motivation; "Building 27 is not important because of its architecture but for what went on in the building.
 We don't have public money so we have to fund raise.
-We are in year three of a six year project, the photo shoots have
+We are in year three of a six year project, the photo shoots have raised over £35,000."

 On the night